The 5 Trials

 Florida is notoriously flat, and south Florida is about as flat as it gets.
 Runners have to resort to bridge repeats, landfills, and stairs to get any decent elevation training.

 Jupiter Ridge Natural Area is home to some of the tallest natural sand dunes in Palm Beach County, and one “peak” in particular is the highest natural point in the county!
 Affectionately called Mount Ridge, a massive dune stands a jaw-dropping 54 feet above sea level!
 You’ll summit Mt.
 Ridge twice per loop from four different directions, and that combined with the other smaller dunes and rollers, you’ll get about 2,000 feet of gain for the 50K, and 1,000 for the 25K!
+5 Trials runners will get 3,700 - 4,000 feet!
 We are proud to be the only ultramarathon in south Florida to boast such “lofty” numbers!

 What so special about this race?

-Now in our fourth year, we’ve enjoyed sold out races from the beginning thanks in part to our small entrants cap and high demand for Winter ultras in Florida, particularly during the holiday week after Christmas and before the New Year.
+Now in our fifth year, we’ve enjoyed sold out races from the beginning thanks in part to our small entrants cap and high demand for Winter ultras in Florida.
 We have been able to welcome folks from all over the US, Canada, and overseas to introduce them to one of Florida’s hidden treasures; the Florida Coastal Scrub.

 Jupiter Ridge Natural Area is a coastal scrub environment, one of the rarest and slowest to rebound if damaged.
 It is home to 31 plant species and 14 animal species considered to be threatened, rare, or of special concern.
 Though it looks like a bit like a piece of Death Valley dropped into Palm Beach, it is in fact teaming with life.
 This 270 acre site, wedged between the Atlantic Ocean and the Intracoastal Waterway, is also home to some of the oldest living sand dunes in Florida.
 These dunes, also the highest natural points in Palm Beach County, have remained largely unchanged for over 2 million years.